 Happy Birthday—You’re Fired: Printed Electronics Eliminates Barcodes

-At their 40th birthday, barcodes are nowhere near being fired—yet.
+Happy Birthday, barcodes.
+Your future is still intact.
 But this may be a first glimpse at what could actually do it and I can’t imagine it taking another 20 years.

 John helps companies resolve current barcode problems and avoid future barcode problems to stabilize and secure their supply chain and strengthen their trading partner relationships.